 Stay tuned for snippets in the coming months.
 In meantime, send examples of practices you’ve seen work or not work in higher ed.

 One of my favorite quotes is by the Japanese poet Ryonuske Satoro, who said “Individually, we are one drop.
 Together, we are an ocean.”
-This quote perfectly captures the power of collaboration, acknowledging the possibilities are limitless when we approach creativity, challenges, life through collaborative thinking.
+This quote perfectly captures the power and scale of collaboration, acknowledging the vast and limitless potential when we approach life through collaborative thinking.

 This seems like a good place to capture a few old blog posts I (and also David Miler) wrote for Richard Florida’s Creative Class Group back in 2009-10 during the height of the great recession, which is evident in a few of them in terms of the focus of the content.
 While the thoughts held relevance then, they still do today as higher ed continues to ponder how to innovate its way into the future.
 If only higher ed would spend more time pondering how to collaborate its way into the future, because the future is highly dependent on employing deliberative collaborative thinking.